Arcane34/Network-Web/README.md

 # Network Web Simulation
-A javascript visualisation/animation of node connections and signal strengths based on distance
+A javascript visualisation/animation of node connections and signal strengths based on distance.

 The program is derived from network models that showcase graphs of nodes with a vast number of vertices.
 I wanted to create a dynamic model that allowed each node to randomly move in any direction and see the effect on